astroufsc/chimera/docs/site/plugins.rst

 * chimera-gui: A simple Graphical User Interface to chimera. *On the main chimera package*

+* chimera-headers_: Template plugin to modify FITS header keywords. *Advanced use*

 * chimera-pverify: Verify the telescope pointing accuracy easily. *On the main chimera package*

+* chimera-skyflats_: Wakes the telescope at the right time and make the exposure time calculations to make automatic skyflats.

 * chimera-stellarium_: Integrates Stellarium_ ephemeris software with chimera.